phpistasty/AngularJSWorkshop/README.md

 1. `npm run dev`
 2. Open `http://localhost:8080/`

-Step 2:
+Step 3:

-* Adding of the login directive.
-    * Basic controller with static password check
-    * Error text
-* Adding of SASS to style components
-* Assembling Angular module
+* Webpack dev server proxy api calls
+* Simple express server to check password
+* LoginService has an http call

+Next todos:

+* Change the controller to use the service
+* Store and check for an authentication cookie on reload
+* Setup basic routing to show `/login` and `/home` page